-Chairman: Elpidio M. Paras Functions: The Information Technology
+Chairman: Elpidio M. Paras

-Members: Wilhelmino R. Mendoza System, accounting and management

-Alain Marc P. Golez information system, is in place and help the

-Jaime Rafael U. Paguio Bank achieve its overall objectives.
+Members: Wilhelmino R. Mendoza Alain Marc P. Golez Jaime Rafael U. Paguio Ferdinand A. Rodriguez (ID) Functions: The Information Technology Committee shall ensure that the Bank's core system, accounting and management information system, is in place and help the Bank achieve its overall objectives.

-Board and Committee Meetings
+BOARD AND COMMITTEE MEETINGS

-From the period May 2021 to April 2022 (election year), the member's attendance at Board and Committee meetings are as follows:
+From the period May 2022 to April 2023 (election year), the member's attendance at Board and Committee meetings are as follows: